 Police confirm homicide investigation after body of missing EBR Schools employee found

+BATON ROUGE - Police arrested a 19-year-old who they believe was involved with the murder of an EBR Schools employee.

+Jaymie Thomas was arrested Thursday for second-degree murder, according to the Baton Rouge Police Department.

-BATON ROUGE - The body of a missing East Baton Rouge Schools employee was found in a wooded area off of Alexander Avenue on Wednesday afternoon.
+The body of EBRPSS employee Marcus Spears was found in a wooded area off of Alexander Avenue on Wednesday.
+Spears had been reported missing days before.

-BRPD said Marcus Spears, 55, was identified after his remains were discovered on the 3000 block of East Mason Drive.

-The Baton Rouge Police Department said the body was found around 5:45 p.m. after law enforcement spent hours canvassing the neighborhood off of Scenic Highway.
+According to parish records, Thomas was arrested in June after robbing the Circle K on Government Street, stealing a car and leading police on a chase that ended in a crash.
+He was indicted for aggravated flight from an officer, unauthorized use of a motor vehicle and first-degree robbery.

+On Sept.
+9, Thomas pleaded guilty to a lesser charge of simple robbery.
+The other charges were dismissed.
+Judge Fred Crifasi sentenced Thomas to seven years in prison, which were suspended.
+He was placed on three years of supervised probation.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.